 Many programs require slightly higher down payments or more restrictive terms for manufactured homes.

-HomeReady, for example, increases the minimum down payment from three percent to five percent if you finance a manufactured home.
+HomeReady, for example, increases the minimum down payment from 3% to 5% if you finance a manufactured home.

 Mobile homes that are not classified as real estate can be purchased with personal loans like FHA’s Title 2 program.
 These are not mortgages, because the homes are not considered real estate.

-Now you know about these programs, so ask your local real estate agents or housing authority about those that might apply to you.
+Now that you know about these homeownership programs, be sure to ask your Realtor, real estate agent, or housing authority about those that might apply to you.

-It’s possible for people to buy a house with low income and pay nothing out-of-pocket.
+It’s sometimes possible for people to buy a house with low income and pay nothing out of pocket.

 What are today’s mortgage rates for low–income homebuyers?

-Many programs allow you to buy a house with low income because their rates are lower than those of standard mortgages.
 However, even government–backed loan rates are not set by the government.
-You have to get a few quotes from several lenders, and then choose your best deal.Verify your home buying eligibility (Dec 9th, 2018)
+You have to get quotes from several lenders and then choose your best deal.Show me today's rates (Jan 19th, 2022)